koehntopp/discogs/README.md

 Goal: Make sure all my files

 - have associated Discogs releases
-- have their album names reflect those in a consistent manner
+- allow for their album names to be generated based on those tags

 There are three Python scripts to get there: